Huotes/CommitMaker/README.md

 No one has ever spoken during review of Chuck Norris' code and lived to tell about it.

 The best-laid plans of mice and men often go awry.
 Even the worst-laid plans of Chuck Norris come off without a hitch.

+Chuck Norris knows everything there is to know - Except for the definition of mercy.